gsi-ee/go4/README.md

 ### Install using binary distribution

 To use ROOT6 and Go4 on Windows, it is necessary to install Microsoft Visual Studio.
 There is free "Community" version which can be found on https://visualstudio.microsoft.com/downloads/ website.
 During installation C++ components should be installed.

-For the go4 there is windows installer file, which provides Go4 with correspondent ROOT and Qt5 libraries.
+For the go4 there is windows installer file, which provides Go4 with correspondent ROOT and Qt6 libraries.
 It is recommended to install it in directory without spaces like "C:\Soft\go4".
 After installation Go4 icon created in the windows menu and on desktop - it runs go4 gui.

 ### User analysis compilation

-To compile any user analysis, start "x86 Native Tools Command Prompt VS 2019" and:
+To compile any user analysis, start "x64 Native Tools Command Prompt VS 2022" and:

     call C:\Soft\go4\go4login.bat
     mkdir C:\Soft\analysis
     cd C:\Soft\analysis
-    cmake -G"Visual Studio 16 2019" -A Win32 -Thost=x64 c:\Soft\go4\examples\Go4ExampleSimple
+    cmake c:\Soft\go4\examples\Go4ExampleSimple
     cmake --build . --config Release -- /maxcpucount

 To run it, one should specify directory "C:\Soft\analysis\Release" as analysis directory in "Launch Analysis" widget.

 ### Go4 compilation from sources on Windows

-First of all, install Qt5 with WebEngine support on Windows.
+First of all, install Qt6 with WebEngine support on Windows.
-Then start "x86 Native Tools Command Prompt VS 2019" and compile ROOT:
+Then start "x64 Native Tools Command Prompt VS 2022" and compile ROOT:

-    set PATH=%PATH%;C:\Qt5\5.15.2\msvc2019\bin
+    set PATH=%PATH%;C:\Qt\6.8.3\msvc2022_64\bin
     mkdir C:\Soft\root
     cd C:\Soft\root
-    cmake -G"Visual Studio 16 2019" -A Win32 -Thost=x64 c:\git\root -Droot7=ON -DCMAKE_CXX_STANDARD=17 -Dwebgui=ON -Dqt5web=ON
+    cmake c:\git\root -Droot7=ON -DCMAKE_CXX_STANDARD=17 -Dwebgui=ON -Dqt6web=ON
     cmake --build . --config Release -- /maxcpucount

 Then compile Go4: